eSIM for the Middle East 2026: UAE, Saudi Arabia, and What Actually Works

 Qatar (particularly relevant for Doha transit passengers and visitors) has reliable mobile infrastructure with fewer restrictions than the UAE, though some VoIP services have historically faced intermittent restrictions.
 Jordan, Morocco, and Egypt have functional mobile networks in tourist areas with fewer internet restrictions — WhatsApp calls, FaceTime, and social media generally work without VPN.
 Coverage in Morocco's major cities and the main tourist trail (Marrakech, Fez, Essaouira) is good; remote desert areas are limited.
 Egypt's urban coverage is reliable; the Western Desert and more remote areas have patchy service.

-The VPN pre-departure checklist for Middle East travel: Install NordVPN (or equivalent) before you travel.
+Install NordVPN (or equivalent) before you travel.
 Connect to a server in your home country on arrival at the UAE airport.
 WhatsApp calls, FaceTime, and all VoIP services work normally.
 The five-minute preparation difference is significant — once you're on UAE carrier networks without a VPN, you cannot easily download VPN apps from local networks because VPN app downloads themselves may be restricted.
 Do it at home.
-Our NordVPN guide covers which plan to use and how to set this up.
+Our honest NordVPN review for travellers covers which plan to use and how to set this up.

 The MENA regional plan vs local plans